WPSurfer.com

 What Sites Should Use This Firewall?

-WordPress sites that function as authority sites or niche sites and that do not require their users to interact with WordPress installation files in any way shape or form can take full advantages of the simplicity of this plugin.
+WordPress sites that function as authority sites or niche sites do not require their users to interact with WordPress installation files in any way, shape or form can take full advantages of the simplicity of this plugin.

 How to Prevent WordPress Sites from Getting Hacked